datascientest-fastAPI-project-group-25/fastAPI-project-app/PLAN.md

    - [x] FIXED: The commit comment now includes both tags for better traceability.

 3. **GitHub Release Creation**:
-   - [ ] No pre-release is being created in the app repo with the staging images attached.
+   - [x] A pre-release is being created in the app repo with the staging images attached.

 4. **Payload Dispatch**:
    - [x] The `trigger-release` job is executed, which calls the `trigger-helm-release.yml` workflow.